Hélène Grémillon

 Hélène Grémillon (born 8 February 1977 in Poitiers) is a French novelist.

 Biography

-Hélène Grémillon studied letters and obtained a master's degree, then turned to history, thus obtaining a DEA.
+Hélène Grémillon studied literature and obtained a master's degree in Modern Literature and Linguistics then turned to history, thus obtaining a DEA from the University of Versailles and Sciences-Po Paris.

 Her first novel, Le Confident, published in 2010, quickly became a best seller.
-Translated into twenty languages, it sold more than 250,000 copies and more than 250,000 copies in pocket edition, and appeared in some twenty countries.
-Le Confident is a love story, recounting the life of Camille, who receives a letter from an unknown sender after her mother's death, between the year 1938 and the year 1942.
+Translated into more than 30 languages, it sold more than 500 000 copies worldwide.

+Le Confident is a love story, recounting the life of Camille in the 1970s, who receives a letter from an unknown sender after her mother's death, between the year 1938 and the year 1942.

-She radically changes scenery in her second novel, La Garçonnière, a suspense novel inspired by a real drama happening in Argentina in Buenos Aires in 1987.
+She radically changes scenery in her second novel, La Garçonnière, a suspense novel inspired by a real drama, set in Argentina in Buenos Aires in 1987.
+This novel was translated into twenty languages and sold over 300 000 copies worldwide.

+She co-wrote the film "Presque" with Bernard Campan et Alexandre Jollien (2022) and the 2026 animated film "Les Legendaires" - loosely inspired by Patric Sobral's hit comic books, directed by Guillaume Ivernel.